Homes along a lake

 What types of deterrent techniques can I use?

 Several options can help you deter iguanas from your property.
 Property owners can surprise iguanas by spraying them with a water hose until they leave the area.
 You can also make loud noises to startle iguanas and create an unwelcome atmosphere around your property.
-Other techniques include hanging CD-ROM discs near sea walls or on trees or other plants you want to protect.
+Other techniques include hanging compact discs (CDs) near sea walls or on trees or other plants you want to protect.
 However, you will need to change the position of CDs on a weekly basis, so the iguanas do not become accustomed to their light reflections.

 Is there an iguana repellent I can use?